open-sauced/docs/docs/opensauced-packages/semantic-release.md

 - `NPM_TOKEN` for public `npm` library
 - `docker` containers need to be built beforehand

-You can skip here if you are using elevated [Private Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token), however we don't recommend going down that path.
+You can skip here if you are using an elevated [Private Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+However, we don't recommend going down that path.

 No force push or admin cherries branch protections for the following branches: